 In a collaborative effort between the two parish youth groups from the Basilica of Regina Pacis and Most Precious Blood-Ss.
 Simon and Jude, a night dedicated for fellowship and Eucharistic Adoration was held at St. Joseph Chapel in Bensonhurst, Nov.
 15.

 On one of the most historically rich days of our Italian community, I was fortunate to be on the diocesan float with Bishop Nicholas DiMarzio and the Mother Cabrini statue that was presented to our community in a procession and Mass which I had attended with my mother and many of the proud religious organizations.

 Msgr.
 McClancy Memorial H.S. in East Elmhurst commissioned 16 students as Extraordinary Ministers of Holy Communion at their All Saints/All Souls liturgy.
 The celebrant was Father Jose Diaz from St. Leo’s in Corona.

 Saint Philomena, the patron saint of youth and babies, died on Aug.
 10, 304, at the age of 13.
 She was canonized in 1837 and her feast day is Aug.11.
 An interesting fact is that she died on a Friday at 3 p.m. just like when Jesus did on Good Friday.

-The 2018 “Keep Christ in Christmas” Art Contest, the Tablet’s annual art collaboration with the Archbishop John Hughes Council of the Knights of Columbus.
+Details on the 2019 “Keep Christ in Christmas” Art Contest, the Tablet’s annual art collaboration with the Archbishop John Hughes Council of the Knights of Columbus.